 OUI (operating under the influence) convictions stay on your record forever in Massachusetts.
 So an OUI is considered a third offense if the driver has two prior OUI convictions within his or her lifetime.
 A third offense carries jail time, fines, and license revocation.
 This article explains the specific penalties for a third-offense OUI in Massachusetts.

 For a third-offense OUI, the driver will face $1,000 to $15,000 in fines.
 The judge will also order either 180 days to two and a half years in jail or two and a half years to five years in prison.
-The driver must serve a minimum 150 days in jail before being released on probation or parole.
+The driver must serve a minimum of 150 days in jail before being released on probation or parole.

 Minor passengers.
 If the OUI incident involved a passenger under 14 years of age, the driver can be convicted of child endangerment.
 A first OUI involving a minor passenger carries a one-year license suspension.
 The violator will also face additional fines and jail time, dependent on the number of prior offenses committed.